Cold Storage (supermarket)

-Cold Storage is a Singaporean multinational supermarket company currently owned by DFI Retail Group.
+Cold Storage is a Singaporean multinational supermarket company currently owned by Macrovalue.
 Its parent company also operates Market Place stores, now branded as Cold Storage Fresh, as well as the Giant hypermarket brand, and has various other supermarkets around Asia including Hero and Wellcome.

 Founded in 1903 as the Singapore Cold Storage Company, Cold Storage was one of the first supermarkets in Singapore to offer its merchandise online in 1997.
 The number of regular customers has since grown from 6,000 in 1998, to more than 15,000 in 2012.
 In 1992, DFI purchased the company.

 SGS has awarded a HACCP certification to Cold Storage, for its quality and integrity in food safety.
-As of 2022, Cold Storage operates 50 stores in Singapore, located across the country in city centre, affluent suburbs and HDB (public housing) estates.
+As of 2025, Cold Storage operates 45 stores in Singapore, located across the country in city centre, affluent suburbs and HDB (public housing) estates.

 History

 Early years

 Established in 1903 in Singapore, Cold Storage started as a small depot storing and selling mainly frozen meat.
 Cold Storage was then known as the Singapore Cold Storage Company, and was the main manufacturer of ice in Singapore.
 Taking advantage of the booming ice manufacturing and refrigeration business, Cold Storage ventured into the ice cream business.
 In 1923, a small factory was set up at the Borneo Wharf of the Harbourfront district to manufacture ice cream under the Paradise brand.

 In its early days, the company's primary concern was to have a quick and profitable turnover of its imported meats and range of products.
 Cold Storage later shifted from counter-service to self-service, introducing the supermarket to Singapore.